laurentperrinet/Perrinet20PredictiveProcessing/README.md

     the incoming sensory stream, for instance to drive a movement of the eyes to the location of a potential danger.
-Decades of study in neurophysiology and psychophysics at the different levels of the visual system have shwon that it takes advantage of a priori knowledge about the structure of visual information, such as the regularity in the shape and motion of visual objects.
+Decades of study in neurophysiology and psychophysics at the different levels of the visual system have shown that it takes advantage of a priori knowledge about the structure of visual information, such as the regularity in the shape and motion of visual objects.
 The predictive processing framework offers a unified theory to explain many of these dynamical mechanisms.
 However,